JLH-JLH/Housing-market-network/README.md

 This repository contains MATLAB code for performing **Multivariate Granger Causality (MVGC) analysis** on the log returns of housing price indices across different cities.
 The results are stored as a **Granger causality matrix**, which identifies causal relationships between housing markets.

 ## System Requirements
+- No special hardware requirements.
+The script can run on any modern desktop/laptop.
 - **MATLAB** (Tested on MATLAB 2024a)
 - **Dependencies**:
   - [MVGC Toolbox for MATLAB](https://users.sussex.ac.uk/~lionelb/MVGC/html/mvgchelp.html)